1.1. What is GNU nano?

 For the 'bleeding edge' current version of nano, you can use GIT to download the current source code.
 Note: believe it or not, by downloading code that has not yet stabilized into an official release, there could quite possibly be bugs, in fact the code may not even compile!
 Anyway, see the nano GIT document for info on anonymous GIT access to the nano source.

 It's simple really!
-As root, type rpm -Uvh nano-x.y.z-1.i386.rpm if you have a RedHat-ish system or dpkg -i nano_x.y.z-1.deb if you have a Debian-ish system, where x.y.z is the release of nano.
+As root, type rpm -Uvh nano-x.y-1*.rpm if you have a RedHat-ish system or dpkg -i nano_x.y-1*.deb if you have a Debian-ish system, where x.y is the version number of nano.
 There are other programs to install packages, and if you wish to use those, knock yourself out.